alreinson/liisu/_includes/index.md

 Don't bring a car - there will be wine.

-It will be fun <3

-Liisu
+Liisu&Käsilased

 PS!
-More hints here soon ;)
+Rohkem vihjeid ja juhiseid enne üritust ;)